-Bug Triage Guidelines
+Issues Triage Guidelines

-Triager should focus on new bugs, and try to define the problem easily understandable and as accurate as possible.
+Triager should focus on new issues, and try to define the problem easily understandable and as accurate as possible.
 The goal of the triagers is to reduce the time that developers need to solve the bug report.

 A triager is like an assistant that helps with the information gathering and possibly the debugging of a new bug report.
 Because a triager helps preparing a bug before a developer gets involved, it can be a very nice role for new community members that are interested in technical aspects of the software.